-Similarly, members of the KKK through the decades earnestly and insanely declared that their belief system was endorsed by God and scripture.
+Similarly, members of the KKK through the decades earnestly and insanely declared that their racist belief system was endorsed by God and scripture.
 Liberal American pastors openly praised Fidel Castro, Daniel Ortega, Che Guevara, and Hugo Chavez from their pulpits, somehow overlooking thousands of summary executions, sanguinary rhetoric, mass imprisonments, the repression of civil rights, racism and forced starvations those evil men employed.
 I am fascinated by the universal tendency to resist truth and fact (no matter how obvious the evidence might be to the contrary) in order to cling to unsubstantiated, if not absurd or even evil beliefs.
 I am equally bemused by the fact that all people who hold such bizarre and/or evil beliefs are certain that all who hold different beliefs are the crazy and wicked ones.

 BELIEFS HAVE CONSEQUENCES